Bot & Agent Onboarding Guide

 The default Frankfurt endpoint is a hot-node profile optimized for:

-Archive/history methods such as getTransaction, getSignaturesForAddress, and getBlock, plus heavy indexed scans such as getProgramAccounts, are enabled on dedicated endpoint profiles.
-When a profile is disabled, the request is rejected before billing with a deterministic service-profile error.
-Bots should treat -32004 as "route to an archive/heavy endpoint or skip this workflow."
+Archive-only methods such as getEnrichedTransaction, explainTransaction, and getConfirmedTransaction are enabled on dedicated endpoint profiles.
+When the archive profile is disabled, the request is rejected before billing with a deterministic service-profile error (-32004).
+Bots should treat -32004 with HTTP 200 as "route to an archive endpoint or skip this workflow." getTransaction and getSignaturesForAddress are served by the hot node directly; getProgramAccounts is not available.

 Hot-Path Optimization Tips